West Salem High School (Salem, Oregon)

+School in Polk County, Oregon, U.S.

 West Salem High School (WSHS) is a public high school of the Salem-Keizer School District located in Salem, Oregon, United States.

 Academics

 In 2008, 82% of the school's seniors received a high school diploma.
 Of 339 students, 279 graduated, 29 dropped out, five received a modified diploma, and 26 were still in high school the following year.

 In 2017, 1,732 students were enrolled at West Salem High School.
 At that time, its graduation rate was 89%.

 The 2017 class of 414 had 37 dropouts, and 87% of the class graduated on time.

+The size of the class of 2024 was the same as the class of 2017, with 414 students, with 93% of students graduating on time.

 Athletics

 West Salem High School athletic teams compete in the OSAA 6A-6 Central Valley Conference (excluding Football, which competes in 6A-SD1).
-The athletic director is Wendy Stradle,y and the athletics secretary is Amy Hamilton.
+The athletic director is Wendy Stradley and the athletics secretary is Amy Hamilton.